Whārangi 1: Biography

 I tuhia tēnei haurongo e Denis McLean, ā, i tāngia tuatahitia ki Ngā Tāngata Taumata Rau i te 2000.

-Herbert Ellery Gilbert was born in Wanganui on 20 July 1916.
+Herbert Ellery Gilbert was born in Whanganui on 20 July 1916.
 His New Zealand-born father, Ellery George Gilbert, imported musical instruments; his mother, Nellie Gilbert (née Hall), was English-born.
-After attending Aramoho School he went to Wanganui Collegiate School in 1928.
+After attending Aramoho School he went to Whanganui Collegiate School in 1928.
 In his final year in 1933 he passed three subjects extramurally towards a BA and was selected for an officer cadetship at the Royal Military College of Australia at Duntroon.
 Australians at the college dubbed him ‘Bill’ and the name stuck.
 Graduating third in his class in December 1937, he was commissioned as a lieutenant in the Royal New Zealand Artillery and did a coastal gunnery course.
 Back home, he commanded a battery on Motutapu Island, near Auckland, then became a regional training officer.

 During the Second World War Gilbert served first with the 6th Field Regiment before attending the Middle East Staff School at Haifa.
 In 1941, during the Tobruk (Tubruq) battles, he was brigade major on the divisional artillery staff.
 For the fighting leading up to El Alamein he was second in command of the 6th Field Regiment, and then assumed a staff position at divisional headquarters.
 Back in the front line he showed conspicuous gallantry when Field Marshal Erwin Rommel’s last attack at Medenine, Tunisia, was repelled.
 Gilbert was promoted lieutenant colonel in late 1943, commanding the 6th Field Regiment, and his bravery and command skills at Cassino earned him appointment as a DSO in 1944; he was also mentioned in dispatches.
 For the later battles of the Italian campaign he was principal staff officer to General Bernard Freyberg.
 In May 1946 he was awarded the Bronze Star (US).